 The Chattahoochee River within the park is subject to scheduled water releases from Buford Dam and Morgan Falls Dam resulting in dramatic changes of the river flow rate.
 Inclement weather within the Chattahoochee River watershed will also result in unpredictable changes in the river flow rate.
 With a rapid increase of the river flow rate you can easily be swept off your feet while wading, pushed in to sweepers while boating, stranded on an island, or hanging on for dear life in challenging rapids.
 Then when the river flow rate drops you may find yourself carrying your boat over the rocks.

 So please use the information in the table below to help you plan your safe day on the river.
 The table lists the recommended flow rates for each water based recreational activity.
 The park does not recommend any water based activities when the flow rate is above 8,000 cubic feet per second (cfs).

 Playing It Safe!

-Now that you know what the maximum flow rate is for the type of watercraft you will be using you need to check the river flow rate.
-Find your put-in location in the table below and then click on the link to the right of your location.
-At the new page you will be able to see the current flow rate at that location.
+Now that you know what the maximum flow rate is for the type of watercraft you'll be using check the river flow rate for the segment of river you'll be floating.
+Find your put-in location in the table below then click on the link to the right of your location.
+At the new page you'll see the current flow rate at that location.